By Faye Martins, Jenny Park, and Narendra Maheshri

-Many studios have “community” classes for $5-$10, significantly less than the drop-in rate for most regular studio classes.
-Another option classes at places where you teach; many studios/gyms/other yoga-offering locations offer their teachers classes for free.
+Some studios have “community” classes for $5-$10, significantly less than the drop-in rate for most regular studio classes.
+Another option classes at places where you teach; many studios, gyms, and other locations offer their teachers classes for free.

 If time is more the issue, online yoga video subscriptions often offer shorter practices, created to still hit all the crucial markers (backbends, side bends, inversions, et cetera) – without time spent on travel.

 Something to consider is that these video classes don’t offer a connection to, and often valuable feedback from, teachers.

 Those aspects offer to learn from other teachers, which can fuel creativity.
 Choosing Yoga techniques for a lesson plan can be an inspirational experience.
 New prop uses, mantra, mudra inclusions, sequencing, et cetera can inspire one.